Article Updated March 1, 2021

 “While training for improvement can be a good thing, overwhelming professional development requirements can take time away from planning and preparing for our kids,” explained Provenzano during her committee presentation.
 “Examining our requirements for efficiency must be a part of the process.”

-HB 1593 unanimously passed the House Education Committee by a vote 13-0.
-The bill will now head to the House floor for further consideration.
+After unanimously passing the House Education Committee by a vote of 13-0, HB 1593 passed House General assembly on Monday, March 1 with a vote of 74-19. the The bill will now head to the Senate for further consideration.

 Please look for POE’s member survey addressing professional learning requirements soon and be sure to check back with Capitol Corner as we follow the progress of HB 1593.